100% Sponsor-Funded Faculty

 • Clinical activities

-Non-research activities that may be charged to sponsored projects (these activities must be directly related to and/or contribute to the goals of the research):
+• Non-research activities may be charged to sponsored projects only if they are directly related to and contribute to the goals of the research.
+Examples include:

 • Writing reports and articles